a-moscatelli/tools/README.md

 # unix4win

-unix tools that runs on Windows
+Windows-executable unix tools
-* no lib dependencies required
+* dependent on the ‘msvcrt.dll’ file in the Windows Operating System
 * taken from https://sourceforge.net/projects/unxutils/